egraphs-good/egg-tutorial-pldi-2022/README.md

 This is **not** a Rust tutorial, so if you aren't familiar with Rust you may just have to settle for copy-pasting, tweaking things, and being puzzled over the various `&`s and `?`s.
-Thankfully there are a lot of good Rust resources out there.
+Thankfully, there are a lot of good Rust resources out there!
 Here are some you might find useful:
 - Rust [standard library documentation](https://doc.rust-lang.org/stable/std/)
 - [The Rust Book](https://doc.rust-lang.org/book/)